slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+- growing companies are always hiring.
 > *'Train employees well enough they could get another job, but treat them well enough so they never want to.' -- Kevin Kelly*
-- growing companies are always hiring.
+- The most important lessons I learned were to remember that I'd hired them to do things that I could not.
+As such, they knew their job better than I did.
+If I could have done it myself, I'd not have had to hire them.
+- (kk) Being enthusiastic is worth 25 IQ points.
 - (kk) Experience is overrated.
 When hiring, hire for aptitude, train for skills.
 Most really amazing or great things are done by people doing them for the first time.
 - (kk) If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss.
 - (kk) Don’t be the best.
 Be the only.
-- (kk) Being enthusiastic is worth 25 IQ points.
 - I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.
 - people want freedom to choose their process.
-- The most important lessons I learned were to remember that I'd hired them to do things that I could not.
-As such, they knew their job better than I did.
-If I could have done it myself, I'd not have had to hire them.
-Hire people you can trust.
+- Hire people you can trust.
 You have to trust them to be adults.
 Give them clear goals and then get the hell out of the way so that they can do their job.
 Give them the tools they ask for, not the tools a vendor suggested.
 They have a reason they asked for a proprietary compiler, get it for them.
 Respect goes a long way and begins in the recruitment phase.
 It surely doesn’t end there.
 To get respect, you have to give respect.
-Train, train, train.
-If you treat your employee right, you can absolutely train them and not worry about them being poached.
-Salary is actually a small part of overhead.
-Pay them well and treat them well.
-Our print room cost more than a senior employee.
-There’s no reason to pay crap wages.
 At the same time, wages aren’t everything.
 Everyone wants to make good money but when you’re already assured of making good money, other things start to count.
 Help your employees in their goals.
 If you have a QA that wants to move to dev, don’t offer to pay back their educational expenses, but pay their expenses outright, pay for their child care, pay for their books, and keep paying their salary while they work a reduced schedule.
 Really, if you’re treating them right, they won’t just up and go to a new company after you've trained them.
 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
-- In a nutshell, you can never give an estimate that is "correct".
+In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - If you’re a knowledge worker decisions are your product.
 Milton Friedman, the economist, wrote: “The best measure of quality thinking is your ability to accurately predict the consequences of your ideas and subsequent actions.”
 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
 - Startups are (by necessity) filled with generalists; big companies are filled with specialists.